 The majority of King's students live in residence during their first year of study and enroll in the Foundation Year Programme.
 Residence Life is intentionally structured around the Programme, which encourages our students to think together about the ideas contained in the primary texts they are reading.
 There is also an eclectic mix of upper-year students living in our residence, many of whom have studied in the Foundation Year Programme, or in the many different academic departments at Dalhousie University.
-Many of the live-in dons who supervise the Residence are also graduates of the Foundation Year Programme, or are graduate students or young professionals in related disciplines.
+Many of the live-in dons who supervise the Residence are also graduates of the Foundation Year Programme, are sometimes faculty members who teach in the Programme, or are graduate students or young professionals in related disciplines.
 The result is a lively community of thinkers, both inside and outside of the classroom.